NewsBytes

 What documents are required for obtaining marriage certificates?

-Documents required include an application form duly filled/signed by both spouses, their age proofs, passport-sized photos, one marriage photo, Aadhaar cards, address proof, and marriage invitation (if available).
 A certificate from the priest (for marriages conducted in religious places) and a conversion certificate from the priest in cases where one of the parties is converted (under the Hindu Marriage Act) are also required.

 Other important documents to submit

-Both parties are also required to submit separate Marriage Affidavits.
-An attested copy of divorce order (for divorcees) or death certificate of the spouse (for widows/widowers) is necessary.
 They should pay Rs.
-100 fees to the cashier of the district in case of registration under the Hindu Marriage Act and Rs.
-150 for the Special Marriage Act—this receipt should be attached with their application.
+100 fee to the district cashier in case of registration under the Hindu Marriage Act and Rs.
+150 for the Special Marriage Act—this receipt should be attached to their application.

 Marriages must be registered in jurisdictions where wedding took place

 Couples who have already performed their marriage rituals and are applying to register their marriage later also come under the Special Marriage Act.
-Marriages under both the Marriage Acts must be registered in the concerned Gram Panchayat/Municipality/Corporation where the wedding took place.
+Marriages under both the marriage acts must be registered in the concerned gram panchayat/municipality/corporation where the wedding took place.

-Under the Hindu Marriage Act, the application must be duly filled and signed by the husband and wife, along with two witnesses.
-After document verification, they'll be allotted an appointment date.
-The couple must appear before the Sub-District Magistrate along with a gazetted officer who has attended their wedding and sign in the marriage register.
+The couple must appear before the sub-district magistrate along with a gazetted officer who has attended their wedding and sign in the marriage register.
 Their marriage certificate would be issued the same day.

-Registration under the Special Marriage Act
+Registration under Special Marriage Act

-For cases under the Special Marriage Act, once the application is submitted, there will be a 30-day notice period inviting objections.
-A copy of the notice is displayed on the concerned office's noticeboard and it is also sent to the addresses of both spouses.
-Registration is done after the 30-day period.
-Both parties and three witnesses should be present on the day of registration.
+A copy of the notice is displayed on the concerned office's noticeboard, and it is also sent to the addresses of both spouses.

 Facebook